-The records search for the property conducted at the EIC at UCR identified 85 previously recorded cultural resources within one mile of the project.
-No resources are recorded on the current project; however, one resource, RIV-6276H, is mapped adjacent to the northern boundary of the subject property.
-RIV-6276H is an aqueduct situated north of the project within a Metropolitan Water District (MWD) easement.
-The records search results also indicated that 40 cultural resource studies have been conducted within a one-mile radius of the project, one of which is mapped along the northern boundary the current project (Jones and Stokes 2000).
-The Jones and Stokes study consists of a large overview for a fiber optic cable alignment installed within the MWD easement and does not directly address the current project parcels.
+The records search for the property conducted at the EIC at UCR identified 77 previously recorded cultural resources within one mile of the project, but no resources are recorded on the current project.
+The records search results also indicated that 44 cultural resource studies have been conducted within a one-mile radius of the project, none of which included the subject property.